 Incyte is a biopharmaceutical company focused on the discovery, development and commercialization of proprietary therapeutics.
 Our global headquarters is located in Wilmington, Delaware.
-We conduct our European clinical development operations from our offices in Geneva, Switzerland, Lausanne, Switzerland, and our South-East Asian clinical development operations from our offices in Tokyo, Japan.
+We conduct our European clinical development operations from our offices in Geneva, Switzerland, and Lausanne, Switzerland, and have recently opened our Japanese office in Tokyo.